alecdondero-ux/publicspeningeu_introductorypython/README.md

 ## Methodology

-The project uses descriptive data analysis techniques:
+The project uses the descriptive data analysis techniques seen in class:

 - Data cleaning and filtering (Python, pandas)
 - Merging multiple datasets
 - Creation of key variables (e.g., total spending = health + education)
-- Group comparison (EU-15 vs post-2004)
+- Group comparison (in this case, EU-15 vs post-2004)
 - Visualization using seaborn and matplotlib